JetBrains/kotlin-web-site/docs/topics/compatibility-guide-16.md

 > **Incompatible change type**: behavioral
 >
 > **Short summary**: the `Regex` class in Kotlin/JS will use [`unicode`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp/unicode) flag when calling the underlying JS Regular expressions engine to search and compare characters according to the Unicode rules.
-> This brings certain version requirements of JS environment and causes more strict validation of unnecessary escaping in the regex pattern string.
+> This brings certain version requirements of the JS environment and causes more strict validation of unnecessary escaping in the regex pattern string.
 >
 > **Deprecation cycle**:
 >